wocommunity/wolips/README.md

 1. Add the WOLips update URL to the Available Software Sites list (either through **Eclipse > Preferences > Install/Update > Available Software Sites** or **Help > Install New Software... > Add**)
-2. Use the WOLips update URL to install the plugin http://jenkins.wocommunity.org/job/WOLips410/lastSuccessfulBuild/artifact/temp/dist/
+2. Use the WOLips update URL to install the plugin <s>http://jenkins.wocommunity.org/job/WOLips410/lastSuccessfulBuild/artifact/temp/dist/</s> (a new install site on github coming soon)